lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 Starting points reveals that both user groups predominantly begin their rides in the beach zone of Chicago.
 However, a notable distinction emerges in the dispersion of their chosen locations: members exhibit a wider spread of starting points across the map, suggesting a greater diversity in their riding destinations.
 In contrast, casual users are more concentrated in the beach area, indicating a preference for recreational rides in this specific location.

-Tools used: SQL (Big Query); Microsoft Excel and Tableau.
+Tools used: SQL (Big Query), Microsoft Excel and Tableau.

 ### HYPOTHESIS TESTING
 After completing the initial analysis, I decided to conduct some hypothesis testing using contingency tables and ANOVA to assess the significance of the differences in means and the dependency of the variables.
 Specifically, I utilized the Chi-Square Test for the contingency tables and One-Way ANOVA to analyze the data.
 The results of all tests indicated significant findings, reinforcing the insights gained from the initial analysis.